Kalinga Literary Festival

 Authors, thinkers and cinematic luminaries participate in conversations at the Kalinga Literary Festival, which was first held in 2014 and has now become a flagship event in the state’s cultural calendar.
-Mark Tully, H. S. Shiv Prakash, Arshia Sattar, Perumal Murugan, Arundhathi Subramaniam, Ravish Kumar, T. M. Krishna, Boria Majumdar and Chandan Pandey are just a few of the writers who have been part of previous editions.
+Mark Tully, H. S. Shiv Prakash, Arshia Sattar, Perumal Murugan, Arundhathi Subramaniam, Ravish Kumar, T. M. Krishna, Boria Majumdar, Chandan Pandey, Siddhanta Mohapatra, Dr. Sanjeev Chopra, Anu Choudhury, Chinki Sinha and Geetika Kohli are just a few of the writers who have been part of previous editions of the festival.

 Check out more literature festivals here.

 How To Get There

 1. By Air: Biju Patnaik Airport is the main domestic airport and is located about 3 km from the city.
 Travellers can get flights from metros such as Ahmedabad, New Delhi, Mumbai, Bengaluru, Hyderabad and Kolkata to Bhubaneswar flights.

 2. By Rail: Bhubaneswar Railway Station is the main railway station of the city and is situated in the centre of city.
 Superfast and other passenger trains are easily available from this station.
 You can get trains to Guwahati, Delhi, Kolkata, Chennai, Hyderabad, Mumbai, Ahmedabad and many other cities.